-“How long can a guest stay with me before it becomes a problem?”
-Tenant, NSW
+“How long can a guest stay in my rental property with me before it becomes a problem?”

-Feature agent: Emma Bettencourt, Senior at Bradfield Cleary.
+Feature agent: Emma Bettencourt, Senior Property Manager at Bradfield Cleary.

 “Everyone is a little different with this, as it can come down to the owner’s personal preference, but the timeframe I usually give tenants is one month,” Emma said.

-Emma said it is always best to be upfront and honest with your real estate agent from the get-go.
+Emma said it’s always best to be upfront and honest with your real estate agent from the get-go.

 “When in doubt, just ask, and we’ll be able to let you know how best to proceed,” she said.

 A good rule to remember: The leaseholder is always responsible for their guests.
 If complaints are received, they will ultimately fall on the person who is on the lease agreement.

 Your right to quiet enjoyment at the property

 Having guests at your property for a period of time is part of your right to quiet enjoyment and exclusive possession of the property.

 This right to quiet enjoyment should also include a right to live with your spouse, de facto or close family member.